 We are engaged to conduct our audits in accordance with the "Regulations Governing Auditing and Attestation of Financial Statements by Certified Public Accountants" and the auditing standards.
 Our responsibility under such standards will be further explained in the section titled "Independent accountant's responsibilities for the audit of the consolidate financial statements."
-Our staffs subject to the independence requirements are complied with the Codes of Professional Ethics for Certified Public Accountants, independent of Myson Century and its subsidiaries, and have fulfilled other ethical responsibilities in accordance with the Codes.
+The auditors of the firm subject to the independence regulations have maintained independent from the Group in accordance with the Code of Ethics and performance other obligations of such Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.